Resume

 Plants/Place: The Ethnobotany and Preservation of Our Native Plants

-Editor & Content Manager: Contract supporting general museum operations, website management, and development of “David C. Driskell Papers” online archival exhibition celebrating the legacy of Prof. Driskell.
+Editor & Content Manager (5/20-8/20): Operations, website management, and development of “David C. Driskell Papers” online archival exhibition celebrating the legacy of Prof. Driskell.

-Graduate Assistant: Office administration, staff management, editing, website management, student engagement, and development (grant writing/reporting, donor correspondence, and guest experience at events).
-Supported completion of 7 exhibitions and future exhibitions.
+Graduate Assistant (8/18-5/20): Office administration, staff management, website management, student engagement, and development.
+Completion of 6 art exhibitions and planning future exhibitions.

 New Roots Specialist: Managed branch of a refugee health program.
 Ran urban gardens, managed farmers’ market partnerships, programming (mental health, nutrition), and grant development.
 Managed part-time staff and extensive, highly rated, internship program.